 However, since the FOMC officially prefers the PCE-PI, despite its flaws for real-time policy making, I focus on it in this memo.
-Even if the Fed sticks to the PCE-PI as its standard, it could easily cut approximately 2 weeks off its Friedman-Schwartz "Recognition Lag" if it used the C-CPI-U (or even the regular CPI-U) to predict the coming PCE-PI announcement with a simple regression line, since the CPI figures are announced near the middle of the following month, rather than at the end of the following month.
+Even if the Fed sticks to the PCE-PI as its standard, it could easily cut approximately 2 weeks off its Friedman-Schwartz "Recognition Lag" if it used month-over-month CPI-U inflation to predict the coming PCE-PI announcement for the same month with a simple regression line, since the CPI figures are announced near the middle of the following month, rather than at the end of the following month, and the correlation is quite high.